mattmurr/compti.me/posts/serverless-kotlin.md

 make local-apigw
 ```

-Just make a request, using whatever client I want to use (I love using
+Just make a request, using whichever tool you like.
+The request should be
-[httpie](https://httpie.io/)), the request should be something like this:
+something like this:

 ```http
 POST http://localhost:3000 HTTP/1.1